How many credits do I need to complete my degree?

 I am a pianist and I have a pre-formed group.
 Do I still have to take an audition at the beginning of the year?

 If you are new to Peabody or have never played chamber music at Peabody, then we prefer that you take an audition at the beginning of the year.
-This is not an entrance audition—it is just a way for the Director of Chamber Music to get to know you so that, in the future, he will be able to match you with appropriate people if you don’t have a pre-formed group or keep you in mind for special projects.
+This is not an entrance audition—it is just a way for the Director of Chamber Music to get to know you so that, in the future, she will be able to match you with appropriate people if you don’t have a pre-formed group or keep you in mind for special projects.
 It is the only way that the Director of Chamber Music can get to know you.

 If you have been at Peabody, have done chamber music, and are known to the Director of Chamber Music, then it is not necessary for you to play an audition.
 Just be sure that your current contact information is clear and accurate on any form or sign-up sheet that you submit.